artist glossary of color

 Filbert brushes have rounded corners and leave a softer stroke without edges.

 All paints are made with the same color pigments.
-The vehicle used to carry the pigments give the paints their names.
+The vehicle used to carry the pigments gives the paints their names.

 Professional paints have more pigment in them.
 They cover better and have more brilliant color than the student paints.